ddiana/CellECT/README.md

 About
 -----

 CellECT is a tool for cell analysis in 3-D confocal microscopy membrane volumes.
-CellECT provides a segmentation tool, which runs seeded watershed on the volume, predics uncertain areas and allows the user to interact with the segmentation in order to correct it.
-CellECT also provices a tracking tool for discovering cell lineage across multiple 3-D volumes.
+CellECT provides a segmentation tool, which runs seeded watershed on the volume, predicts uncertain areas and allows the user to interact with the segmentation in order to correct it.
+CellECT also provides a tracking tool for discovering cell lineage across multiple 3-D volumes.

 Skip to [CellECT Segmentation Tool](https://github.com/ddiana/CellECT#cellect-segmentation-tool)

 Skip to [CellECT Tracking Tool](https://github.com/ddiana/CellECT#cellect-tracking-tool)

-Instalation
+Installation
 ------------

 CellECT is supported for Linux and MacOS, and was tested on Ubuntu 11.10, Ubuntu 12.04 and Fedora 18.

-Prerequisittes:
+Prerequisites:

 * python 2.7
 * numpy 1.6.1